MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/navigation-bars.md

 -----

 > [!IMPORTANT]
-> **NOTE:** While it is possible to assign events such as `TouchUpInside` to a UI element (such as a UIButton) in the iOS Designer, it will never be called because Apple TV doesn't have a touch screen or support touch events.
+> While it is possible to assign events such as `TouchUpInside` to a UI element (such as a UIButton) in the iOS Designer, it will never be called because Apple TV doesn't have a touch screen or support touch events.
 You should always use the `Primary Action` event when creating event handlers for tvOS user interface elements.